-D.2.3 -- TRANSPORTATION.

-(a) All vehicles offered and under hire on this Agreement shall be licensed and legally operable on all roads.
-All vehicles with a Gross Vehicle Weight Rating (GVWR) of 10,001 pounds and greater shall have: a) annual USDOT certified vehicle inspection; or b) current Commercial Vehicle Safety Alliance Inspection.
+D.2.2.1 -- All Units offered and used under this Agreement shall be licensed and legally operable on all roads.
+All Units with a Gross Vehicle Weight Rating (GVWR) of 10,001 pounds and greater shall have: a) annual USDOT certified vehicle inspection; or b) Commercial Vehicle Safety Alliance Inspection.
 (49 CFR 396.23)